Supercell (film): Plot

 When Roy returns with the back-up van, he and Zane are forced to leave William behind at a gas station when a super cell forms nearby.
 However, a tornado forms right over the gas station and William rides it out in a phone booth.
 When the press shows up to interview William, Zane attempts to use the spotlight to promote his storm chasing tour, causing Roy to punch him and then quit.
 Roy and William head to a warehouse where William shows Roy the tornado frequency instrument, while Roy shows him his dad's original storm chasing vehicle.
-They then go witness what it looks like at night in the back of a super cell and it's incredible lightning display.
+They then go witness what it looks like at night in the back of a super cell and its incredible lightning display.

 The next morning as many chase crews congregate at a diner, Roy tells William that his mom is coming to get him and he is to stay there and wait for her.
 When Roy leaves the table, William sneaks out and joins with Zane and his latest storm tourists.
 They head to an area where a large super cell is forming, and when Quinn and Harper arrive at the diner they head after them with Roy.
 Zane stops the van on a hill and when William walks a distance away from the van, the tornado frequency instrument reveals a tornado bearing down on them.
 With the van stuck in the mud, William who barely knows how to drive, drives the van in reverse as Zane pushes it out of the mud and is subsequently sucked into the tornado.
 Continuing to drive in reverse, William narrowly escapes the tornado and just misses hitting the vehicle containing Roy, Quinn and Harper by turning the van's emergency lights on.

 Running low on gas and with another large tornado heading towards them, Roy, Harper, Quinn, William and the storm tourists head for shelter in a nearby town.
 While others head for the underground shelter, William goes back to the van to retrieve his father's chase log.
 Quinn, Roy and Harper go after him and are cut off from the shelter by the approaching tornado.
 They dive into a swimming pool and survive underwater despite the van being tossed into the pool.